appreciated/maven-springboot-electron/README.md

 # Build
 When executing `mvn clean install -Pproduction` by default the `windows` (x64) and `darwin` (x64) will be build.

-Building the other archs will probably nto cause any build
-The rest is currently not supported but adding those shouldn't be to hard but some changed will nee to be mad at these places:
+The rest is currently not supported but adding those shouldn't be to hard but some changes will need to be made at the following files:
 * [Create 'scripts' for the other electron archs](https://github.com/appreciated/maven-springboot-electron/blob/master/src/main/javascript/package.json#L14-L17)
 * [Add the new 'scripts' to the maven build](https://github.com/appreciated/maven-springboot-electron/blob/master/pom.xml#L236-L257)
 * [Download the correct JDK](https://github.com/appreciated/maven-springboot-electron/blob/master/pom.xml#L265-L294)